Home Compare GPN vs PST.MI

 Global Payments vs Poste Italiane S.p.A.: Which Stock Looks Stronger in 2026?

-Poste Italiane S.p.A leads structurally, with stability as the clearest single gap between the two profiles.
+Poste Italiane S.p.A holds the cleaner structural position, with stability as the main driver and growth adding further support.
+Global Payments still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 On the market side, Poste Italiane S.p.A is in better shape — its trend is intact while Global Payments's trend has broken down.
 That puts structure and market broadly in agreement — Poste Italiane S.p.A's lead looks more confirmed than conflicted.

 Trajectory Similarity